-For aggravating factors, researchers review the court documents for each defendant to determine the presence of the four aggravating factors that I have argued should be present in criminal cases: significant environmental harm or public health effects, deceptive or misleading conduct, operating outside the regulatory system, and repetitive violations.31 Each factor warrants further explanation.
+For aggravating factors, researchers review the court documents for each defendant to determine the presence of the four aggravating factors that I have argued should be present in criminal cases: significant environmental harm or public health effects, deceptive or misleading conduct, operating outside the regulatory system, and repetitive violations.
+31 Each factor warrants further explanation.

 The first aggravating factor, significant environmental harm or public health effects, is limited to actual harm.
-I assume that risk of harm is present in most environmental cases, since nearly all environmental laws seek to prevent public health effects.32 I therefore determined that we would code for harm only in cases that involved either animal mortality33 or possessed the characteristics identified by the
+I assume that risk of harm is present in most environmental cases, since nearly all environmental laws

-^{31.} To facilitate our analysis of cases with no aggravating factors, which I present infra Section IV.B, students also note the presence of other potential aggravating factors.
+^{31.} To facilitate our analysis of cases with no aggravating factors, which I present in infra Section IV.B, students also note the presence of other potential aggravating factors.
 For example, if researchers found that an additional factor, such as risk of danger to children or the presence of other criminal conduct (such as a pesticide infraction combined with a drug charge), seemed to be a driving force in the decision to press charges, they were directed to record the additional factor and its relevance.
 I do not utilize this information in my aggravating factor calculations, since it would distort our findings, but it is helpful in trying to understand why charges may have been brought in cases where my aggravating factors were absent.